 If any individual believes that he/she or any other program beneficiaries have been subjected to unequal treatment or discrimination in their receipt of benefits and/or services, on the grounds of race, color, and national, he/she may file a complaint with the Iowa DOT.
-Complaints will be logged and forwarded to the FHWA-Iowa Division office.
+Complaints will be logged.